seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Before you continue, let's take a snapshot of your code now, at the starting point.

 [Create a remote Github repository](https://github.com/new) called `fsm-reports-test`.
-Leave it empty, do not choose to initialize with a README, gitignore, or LICENSE.
+Leave it empty, do not choose to initialize with a template, README, gitignore, or LICENSE.

 Then connect your local repo and make your first code commit: